learn-co-curriculum/dsc-probability-density-function/README.md

 > **P( Height = 72 )**

-Looking at the graph, you might think that the probability of a person having height of exactly six feet it 0.05 or 5%, but this not accurate.
+Looking at the graph, you might think that the probability of a person having height of exactly six feet it 0.05 or 5%, but this is not the case.
 The idea that 5% of people are **exactly** 6 ft tall is just not conceivable.
 Heights would differ in terms of millimeters, micrometers or even nanometers.
 The person could be 6.00012 or 5.99987 feet tall.
-In fact, the probability of someone being exactly 6ft is so tiny. it’s practically **zero**.
+In fact, the probability of someone being exactly 6ft is zero.
 So we need to define an interval to capture the value.
 If we set our interval as heights between say 71.9 and 72.1 inches, we can write this as:

 > **P( 71.9 < Height < 72.1 )**